Lionsberg/lionsberg-wiki/Lionsberg System Design/Lionsberg Core Documents/Lionsberg Invitation/The Invitation - 2025 - Season 1.md

 > To Awaken, Arise, and Unite as [[Flamebearers]] and **Co-Creators** of a **New Reality** illuminated by [[The Sacred Flame]] and founded upon Love, Unity, Wisdom, and Justice.

-Unlike the systems of the [[Old]] that were imposed on Us, Our **New Civilization** must emerge from *within Us*.
-Each individual, each locality, must make [[The Journey]] toward a flourishing, abundant life.
+Unlike the [[Old]] systems that were imposed on Us, Our **New Civilization** must emerge from *within Us*.
+Each individual, each locality, must arise and make [[The Journey]] toward flourishing and abundant life.

-As the prophets have spoken: **We are the Ones We’ve been waiting for.**

-It is up to Us to **Co-Create a New Civilization worthy of Our Divine Origin and Destiny**.
+As the prophets have spoken: **We are the Ones We’ve been waiting for.** The Future depends on Us.
+It is up to Us All to **Co-Create a New Civilization worthy of Our Divine Origin and Destiny**.
 ## **Your Invitation**

 If you are ready to confront the challenges at hand and join a community of [[Flamebearers]] collaborating to transform Our Lives and Our World, We invite you to **a small, invitation-only gathering** on what would have been Jordan’s 40th birthday: